Prospective Students

 The TAYA Lab has multiple ongoing research projects and we're always developing new projects and collaborations, which keeps things exciting!
 Check out our research projects page to learn more about our current work.

 Over the next few years, I anticipate continuing to focus on multi-disciplinary research regarding adolescent social media use, body image, and mental health, with a continued focus on LGBTQ+ youth and processes related to gender and sexuality, using a broad range of methods, including longitudinal survey-based studies, qualitative interviews, eye-tracking, and collaborations that include fMRI, machine learning, ecological momentary assessment, and intervention development and testing.
-I provide brief overviews of some of our current collaborative projects in a recent Twitter thread.

 You can also see more information about my collaborators here.